sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 Once you've configured GitHub as a sign-on provider, you may also want to [add GitHub repositories to Sourcegraph](../external_service/github.md#repository-syncing).

-### Filters to control user sign-up and sign-in
+### How to control user sign-up and sign-in with GitHub auth provider

-You can use the following filters to control how users can create accounts and sign in to your Sourcegraph instance via the GitHub auth provider.
+You can use the following filters to control how users will create accounts and sign in to your Sourcegraph instance via the GitHub auth provider.

 **allowSignup**

 Set `allowSignup` to `true` to enable anyone with a GitHub account to sign up without invitation (typically done only for GitHub Enterprise).

 If set to `false` or not set, sign-up will be blocked.
 In this case, new users will only be able to sign in after an admin creates their account on Sourcegraph.
 The new user email, during their account creation, should match one of their GitHub verified emails.